 - Somewhere to cook, eat, and shelter from the rain.
 Remember you should cook outside, not in your tent.
 A tarp lets you eat even when wet!

 - An impromptu shelter when pitching in the rain, enabling you to get your gear into your tent but stay nice and dry.

 - Enjoy a campfire when it's wet.
 Use tarps and windbreaks to trap more of the heat.

 - Create a play tent for your kids.

-There are a few different ways to set-up a tarp.
-Wind direction, location of trees or other supports, and what it will be used for, all influence the choice of shape.
+There are a few different ways to set up a tarp.
+Wind direction, the location of trees or other supports, and what it will be used for all influence the choice of shape.

-- With some little helpers holding the poles, you need to run a line between the two poles.
-Excess line is taken and pegged into the ground to help hold the poles in place.
+- With some little helpers holding the poles, you must run a line between the two poles.
+The excess line is taken and pegged into the ground to help hold the poles.
+This is known as the ridgeline.

 - Pull the tarp over the line.

-- Run lines from the corners of the tarp and peg into the ground.
+- Run lines from the tarp's corners and peg them into the ground.

 An apex helps with rain run-off.